MilisaSithole/bigPx/README.md

 1. Install Processing from [processing.org](https://processing.org/)
 2. Install the Video library through Processing's Contribution Manager
-3. Open ASCII.pde in Processing and run the sketch
+3. Open bigPx.pde in Processing and run the sketch

 ## How it works